BryceRussell/astro-bryceguy/packages/dropdown/README.md

 A easy to use dropdown component made using XElement

+# NOTE

+This componenet is subject to change, I plan on splitting some of the functionality into different types of dropdown componenets

 ## Changes

 - WIP dropdowns in dropdowns: working on proper collpasing